projectcalico/calico/docs/RepoStructure.md

   Calico with Docker.
 The [`calico_test` directory](../calico_test) contains the Docker file and associated files for the `calico/test image`.
 This includes a set of utility Python files for running STs.
-This image is used by the calico-docker STs and UTs.
+This image is used by the calico-containers STs and UTs.
 - UTs testing calicoctl, STs testing single host and multihost systems using calicoctl and calico/node to create Calico networked containers.
 These tests run within the `calico/test` Docker image.
 See the [`tests` directory](../tests)